 Strategy Task Task Timeline / Deadline Primary Responsibility 6.1 Ensure that people with disability are actively consulted about the DAIP and any other significant planning processes.
 6.1.1 DAI Engagement Toolkit: Develop a simple Shire of Chittering 'Disability and Inclusion Toolkit' for engagement and application when consultation/public participation is proposed.
 June 2024 Community Development 6.2 Ensure that people with disability are aware of consultative processes.
 6.2.1 Key Contact Register: Develop a key contract register of volunteered contact details of people with a disability, their carers and relevant organisations to communicate and inform of public consultation opportunities.
 End of each Financial Year Community Development 6.3 Conduct DAIP review in conjunction with major review of Strategic Community Plan.
+6.3.1 Strategic Community Plan (SCP) /DAIP Review:Conduct DAIP review in conjunction with Strategic Community Plan major review to attain greater input and integration into both plans.
 June 2026 (in line with SCP review) Human Resources and Community Development